PyO3/pyo3/guide/src/class.md

 In this case property `num` is defined.
 And it is available from python code as `self.num`.

 Also both `#[getter]` and `#[setter]` attributes accepts one parameter.
-If parameter is specified, it is used and property name. i.e.
+If this parameter is specified, it is used as a property name. i.e.

 ```rust
 # use pyo3::prelude::*;